lwang051/Vehicle-Location-Monitoring-System/README.md

 Change HTTP verb to "POST".
 Under the url, change the tab to "Body".
 Copy the [**initial vehicle locations**](../master/location-service/location.json) (Json format), and paste it into the "Body" input box.
 Press "Send".
 If successful, the HTTP response status "201 Created" will be seen.
 #### In Web Browser:
-Open the dashboard to see the initial locations of the vehicles:
+Open a web browser window to see the dashboard with the vehicles located at their initial locations:

     http://localhost:8080

-Open another web browser window, and open the simulator:
+Open another web browser window to see the simulator control panel:

     http://localhost:9005